 The attorneys at the AZ Defenders pride themselves in finding any and all weaknesses to the prosecution’s case and utilizing the absolute best possible legal defenses to each and every one of our clients’ charges to ensure them the absolute best outcome.
 Over the years, our attorneys have successfully utilized the following defenses to Fraudulent Schemes and Illegal Enterprise Crimes (Per Arizona Revised Statute § 13-2310 through 13-2312):

 Fraudulent Schemes and Illegal Enterprise charges can result in catastrophic consequences for your professional life, reputation, and business.
 You need an experienced lawyer on your side that will aggressively fight for your rights, both in and out of the courtroom.
-If you have been accused of any of these crimes, contact the Phoenix criminal defense attorneys at AZ Defenders for a free case evaluation.
+If you have been accused of any of these crimes, contact our Phoenix defense attorneys at AZ Defenders for a free case evaluation.